John B. Boatwright: Early and family life

-Boatwright was born in Marion, Virginia in 1881 to Baptist minister (and former Confederate chaplain) Reuben Baker Boatwright (1831-1913) and his wife Maria Elizabeth Woodruff of Cumberland County, Virginia.
+John Baker Boatwright was born in Marion, Virginia, in 1881 to Baptist minister (and former Confederate chaplain) Reuben Baker Boatwright (1831-1913) and his wife Maria Elizabeth Woodruff of Cumberland County, Virginia.
 The family moved to Buckingham in 1894.
-His elder brother Frederick William Boatwright (1868-1951) eventually became president of the Richmond College where he served 51 years and for whom the main library is named.
+His elder brother Frederic W. Boatwright eventually became president of the Richmond College where he served 51 years and for whom the main library is named.
 The Reuben Boatwright family also included at least three daughters.
+He graduated from the University of Richmond School of Law in 1908.

-John Boatwright married his wife Grace Nalle Jones Boatwright (1884 - 1965) in 1912, and the couple had five children, all of whom survived their parents (Grace died three weeks after her husband).
-John Boatwright Jr. (1915 - 1993) became a lawyer and secretary of the Gray Commission and later for the Virginia legislature helping it adopt uniform state laws.
-John and Grace Boatwright's children also included Frederick Boatwright (1921 - 1994), and daughters Louise Boatwright Broome (1913 - 2001) and Carolyn Boatwright Rice (1917 - 2002).
-His grandson John B. Boatwright III also became lawyer and federal public defender.
+John Boatwright married Grace Nalle Jones, daughter of Germain Briand Jones, in 1912, and the couple had two sons and three daughters, John B. Jr., Frederick L., Louise, Carolyn and Nancy.
+His wife predeceased him in 1965.
+His son John Jr. was a lawyer and secretary of the Gray Commission and later for the Virginia legislature helping it adopt uniform state laws.